TY-Cheng/LoG-IV/docs/paper_plan.md

 ## Baselines

-Baselines must be fit from training data only:
+P0 train-only baselines:

 - train global mean IV;
 - train mean IV by underlying;
 - train mean IV by moneyness-tenor bucket;
-- train-fitted moneyness-tenor kNN.
+- train-fitted moneyness-tenor kNN;
+- random uniform IV.

+P0 within-surface baselines may use evaluation-surface visible nodes after the mask is applied:

+- within-surface kNN;
+- within-surface RBF interpolation;
+- within-surface local linear interpolation;
+- raw SVI per-expiry fitting with timeout and failure accounting.

 Leave-one-out baselines may be written only as leakage-prone diagnostics.
 They must not be used as paper-facing benchmark comparisons.

-The current kNN baseline is a valid credibility floor, but it is not sufficient for a LoG paper.
-Before promotion to paper-candidate results, add stronger train-only baselines:
+The current train-only kNN baseline is a valid credibility floor, but it is not sufficient for a LoG paper.
+SSVI, constrained SVI, and the heavier ML/graph baseline family are P1 until `data_v1` passes:

-- within-surface kNN or RBF interpolation;
-- SVI or SSVI per-expiry fitting;
+- constrained SVI and SSVI calendar fitting;
-- calendar-smoothed SVI or SSVI;
 - graph Laplacian smoothing;
 - tabular LightGBM or XGBoost on geometry and liquidity features;
 - DeepSets or Set Transformer as no-edge neural set baselines;